-- For projects that have not received environmental clearance, Baseline Agreements are due six months after the Lead Agency completes a project level environmental document in accordance with the California Environmental Quality Act (CEQA) or the National Environmental Policy Act (NEPA), if applicable. - For projects requesting an allocation of funding for a component other than environmental, within the four months following program adoption, Baseline Agreements shall be approved by the Commission. - No Baseline Agreement will be required for State Highway Operation and Protection Program Emergency Response projects that are necessary to respond promptly to damages to the state highway system caused by floods, slides, earthquakes, fires, and other significant events.
+- For projects that have not received environmental clearance, Baseline Agreements are due six months after the Lead Agency completes a project level environmental document in accordance with the California Environmental Quality Act (CEQA) or the National Environmental Policy Act (NEPA), if applicable. - For projects requesting an allocation of funding for a component other than environmental, within the four months following program adoption, Baseline Agreements shall be approved by the Commission by the fourth month after program adoption. - No Baseline Agreement will be required for State Highway Operation and Protection Program Emergency Response projects that are necessary to respond promptly to damages to the state highway system caused by floods, slides, earthquakes, fires, and other significant events.